retr0-13/trickbot-leak/README.md

 The repo will contain personally identifiable information of several Conti Ransomware & TrickBot operators released by twitter accounts TrickLeaks/ContiLeaks.

-If you are interested in the backup of the information you can reaching out to me on Twitter or by opening issue.
+If you are interested in the backup of the information you can reach out to me on Twitter or by opening an issue.

 ---
 # Leaked Members List